bg451/opentelemetry-specification/specification/api-tracing.md

 - `Attribute`s
 - `Link`s
 - `Event`s
+- `Resource`
+- `SpanID`
+- `Start timestamp`

+// TODO: There's a question about clock resolution when a user supplies a ts
+// compared to clock the tracer uses internally.
+For a case where the span is
+// out of band, e.g. logs to traces, there's nothing that can really be done
+// about this.
+However, imagine a scenario where at the start of an RPC call, we
+// do start = time.now(), parse the headers, then create a span with that
+// `start` timestamp.
+Is this a language specific thing, like in javascript
+// there's perfomance.now() and Date.now(), do we say "use performance.now() for
+// highest resolution timestamps" in the docs?
+Maybe there's a tracer.timenow()
+// function?
+I'm not quite sure what the solution is here.

 The `Tracer` MUST allow the caller to specify the new `Span`'s parent in the form of a `Span` or `SpanContext`.
 The `Tracer` SHOULD create each new `Span` as